wame/GeneratorBundle/README.md

 In interactive mode, for each field you'll be asked to add validations.

+Certain validations will be added automatically.
+For example: if a string-field is not-nullable, then the 'NotBlank' validation will be applied.
+Other not-nullable fields will get the 'NotNull' validation.

+If you don't want to be bothered with validation, you can use the `--no-validation` option.
+This will also prevent automatically added validations.

 You can also pass validations to the fields in non-interactive mode, for example:

     `php bin/console wame:generate:entity Customer --fields="
         email:string(validation=Email;NotBlank)
     "` -n

 Multiple validations can be passed by seperating them by a ';' as shown in the example.

+In non-interactive mode no validations will be added automatically, so make sure you add all desired validations yourself.

 It is not possible to set validation-options.
-You'll still need to modify the entity if you need them.
+You'll still must modify the entity if you need them.

 #### Savepoint